snydergi/snydergi.github.io/_portfolio_featured/synthetic_therapist.md

 ## Featured Video
 <iframe width="901" height="507" src="https://www.youtube.com/embed/KWM4D2fft6M" title="Synthetic Therapist, Grayson Snyder Final Project, MS in Robotics @ Northwestern University" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Project Objective
+## Objective

-I aim to improve post-stroke patient walking gait in rehabilitation using a lower-limb exoskeleton with implementation of a machine learning model trained on patient-therapist interactions.
+This project aims to improve post-stroke patient walking gait in rehabilitation using a lower-limb exoskeleton with implementation of a machine learning model trained on patient-therapist interactions.
 The 'Synthetic Therapist' would take the place of the human therapist in an exoskeleton rehabilitation system providing predictions from the model as inputs to the patient exoskeleton control loop.

 ## Outcomes
 ### System Architecture